 Jonathan Berry – Class of 1983

-Educator, Director of Bands – East Burke High School
+Director of Bands, East Burke High School, Retired;

-Jonathan Berry has served as Director of Bands at East Burke High School since 1992 and has upheld the tradition of musical excellence for which East Burke is known.
-Not only have the marching Cavaliers flourished under his guidance, but the wind ensemble, symphonic band, jazz band, and percussion ensemble have also scored superior ratings and achieved positive recognition.
+Jonathan Berry served as Director of Bands at East Burke High School from1992 until 2022 and upheld the tradition of musical excellence for which East Burke is known.
+The Marching Cavaliers, Concert Ensembles, Jazz Band, and Percussion Ensemble all flourished under his leadership and achieved local, regional, and national attention performing at events in 12 states and in Europe.
 When asked about his career, Jon responds, “I love working with teenagers, and I love music.
 I couldn’t have a better job.”

 Jon graduated magna cum laude from Appalachian State University in 1987 with a bachelor’s degree in Music Education.
 Before taking the helm at East Burke, he taught at Northwest Junior High School and Piedmont Open Middle School and was named 1988 Young Band Director of the Year in the Charlotte-Mecklenburg school system.
 In 2002, he completed his National Teachers Certification in K-12 Childhood/Early Adolescent Music Education.

-Under his direction, East Burke has won many local and regional contests, are the 10-time Carolinas’ Carrousel Parade Champions, the first annual Novant HealthCare Thanksgiving Day Parade Champion, and have performed in the national spotlight on CBS Sports and ESPN for the NFL's Carolina Panthers and for Wake Forest basketball.
+Under his direction, East Burke won many local and regional contests, were Carolinas’ Carrousel Parade Champions ten times, and were the first annual Novant HealthCare Thanksgiving Day Parade Champion.
+They have also performed in the national spotlight on CBS Sports and ESPN, for the NFL’s Carolina Panthers, and for Wake Forest basketball.
 In 2008 and 2010, bands from East Burke were crowned National Champions as part of the Florida Dynamic Music Festivals national concert and parade competition.

 Some of the most ambitious, challenging, and gratifying experiences have involved international travel.
 The Cavalier Marching Band was invited to Normandy to participate in the festivities surrounding the 70th Commemoration of the Allied Invasion of France.
 The students and parents worked hard to raise the funds for the trip, and in June 2014, the dream became a reality when the Cavaliers participated in events in Paris, Coleville sur Mer, Sainte-Mer Eglise, and Point du Hoc honoring the victory, the veterans who served, and the heroes who made the ultimate sacrifice.